yys918/pqc-file-encyrption-decryption-web-extension/README.md

 ### Encrypting a File

 1. Click the extension icon in your Chrome toolbar
+2. Select which kyber variant to be used
-2. Select the "Encrypt" tab
+3. Go to the "Encrypt" tab
-3. Click "Choose File" and select the file you want to encrypt
+4. Click "Choose File" and select the file you want to encrypt
-4. Click "Encrypt File"
+5. Click "Encrypt File"
-5. Two files will be downloaded:
+6. Two files will be downloaded:
    - The encrypted file (with .encrypted extension)
    - The shared key (with .key extension)